Counting rods: Place value

-He treated the Chinese order numbers as place value markers, and 七一八二四 became place value decimal number.
+He treated the Chinese order numbers as place value markers, and 七一八二四 became place value decimal numbers.
 He then wrote the rod numerals according to their place value:

 In Japan, mathematicians put counting rods on a counting board, a sheet of cloth with grids, and used only vertical forms relying on the grids.
-An 18th-century Japanese mathematics book has a checker counting board diagram, with the order of magnitude symbols "千百十一分厘毛“ (thousand, hundred, ten, unit, tenth, hundredth, thousandth).
+An 18th-century Japanese mathematics book has a checker counting board diagram, with the order of magnitude symbols "千百十一分厘毛" (thousand, hundred, ten, unit, tenth, hundredth, thousandth).